ncatlab/nlab-content/pages/239.md

 * Not all tensor products in multicategories are instances of this construction.
 In particular, the tensor product in [[Ab]] is not the tensor product of modules over any monoid in the cartesian monoidal category [[Set]].
 Abelian groups _can_ be considered as "sets with an action by something," but that something is more complicated than a monoid: it is a special sort of [[monad]] called a [[commutative theory]].

 * Conversely, if $R$ is a _commutative_ monoid in a symmetric monoidal category, there is a multicategory of $R$-modules whose tensor product agrees with the coequalizer defined above, but if $R$ is not commutative this is impossible.
-However, see the section on tensor products in fc-multicategories, below.
+However, see the section on tensor products in virtual double categories, below.

 #Tensor product of modules in a bicategory#